 Back then, the key local team was Victoria Cluj, league runners-up three times but dissolved in 1947.
 Today, for the first time in Romanian football history, league titles have been heading this way, along with European lucre.
-For how long may be entirely up to the new investors of the Railwaymen – under-achieving U almost lost their top-flight licence in 2013.
+For how long may be entirely up to the new investor in the Railwaymen – under-achieving U only came close to a return to Liga I in 2019.

-The tourist office can provide information about accommodation.
-For value and location, the Hotel Sport (Aleea Stadionului, +40 264 593 921) is a classic old Socialist lodging alongside the Cluj Arena, near a pretty boating lake.
+For value and location close to Universitatea, the Hotel Sport (Aleea Stadionului, +40 264 593 921) is a classic old Socialist lodging alongside the Cluj Arena, near a pretty boating lake.
 Breakfast is included in the internet booking-site rates of less than €20 per person.

-Nearer town but still within easy reach of both grounds, the Grand Hotel Napoca is a renovated four-star.
-Dead central, the three-star Hotel Transilvania is where ‘Dracula’ character Jonathan Harker stays in Bram Stoker’s novel.
+Nearer town at Octavian Goga 1 but still within easy reach of both grounds, the Grand Hotel Napoca is a renovated four-star.
+Dead central at Regele Ferdinand 20, the three-star Hotel Transilvania is where ‘Dracula’ character Jonathan Harker stays in Bram Stoker’s novel.

 Despite the sad closure of the football-focused Cram In Pub, there are plenty of drinking spots to choose from in the bar hub between main square Piata Unirii and the river.